StuartCTS/csync-repo/README.md

 At this point you should namespaces and associated objects created in the cluster, but there will be no active syncing of resources - to action this, you need to setup access to the repo and configure the installation.

 ### Config repo setup
 Make sure you have forked this repo to a suitable location.
-Note for simplicity tis demo assumes the use of a public repo - this just means we dont have to configure authentication for Config SYnc - however this would be most likely required in any realistic deployment scenario.
+Note for simplicity tis demo assumes the use of a public repo - this just means we don't have to configure authentication for Config SYnc - however this would be most likely required in any realistic deployment scenario.
 If you need to use a private repo see here for configuration steps, see details [here](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/how-to/installing?hl=en#git-creds-secret) and add the appropriate info to the config management configuration.

 ### Configuring Sync
-COnfig CSync is configured by applying a yaml based configuration - a minimal example is shown below:
+Config CSync is configured by applying a yaml based configuration - a minimal example is shown below:
 ```
 apiVersion: configmanagement.gke.io/v1
 kind: ConfigManagement